You can get the 12L feature drop in any of the following ways:

 This flexibility makes it easier to both validate your layout at design time and test the behavior at runtime, using the same reference devices.
 To create a new resizable emulator, use the Device Manager in Android Studio to create a new virtual device and select the Resizable device definition.

-Once you have the Android Emulator configured for 12L, here are some things to do next:
+After you have a device configured for 12L, here are some things to do next:

 - Learn more about what's in 12L